vladbph/cymatix-doc/README.md

 ```
 In such conversation there is no strict sequence of questions to be ask.
 The conversation flow depends on already provided parameters and system would ask only those questions helping to get missing parameters.
 So, the conversation could go like this:
 ```
-    User> I want to small BBQ chicken with extra cheese and tomatoes on top and my address is ...
+    User> I want small BBQ chicken with extra cheese and tomatoes on top and my address is ...
     Bot> Here is you order...
 Should I go ahead and place your order?
     User> Yes
 ```
 There are few things to know before we can create such dialog.
 ### Prototype section
 Syntax: